-- We compete for development opportunities and opportunities to purchase healthcare facilities with, among others:
+We compete for development opportunities and opportunities to purchase healthcare facilities with, among others:

-- private investors;
+- private investors:

-- · healthcare providers, including physicians;
+- healthcare providers, including physicians;

-- other REITs;
+- · other REITs:

 - · real estate partnerships;

 - · financial institutions; and

-- · local developers.
+- local developers

 Many of these competitors have substantially greater financial and other resources than we have and may have better relationships with lenders and sellers.
 Competition for healthcare facilities from competitors may adversely affect our ability to acquire or develop healthcare facilities and the prices we pay for those facilities.
 If we are unable to acquire or develop facilities or if we pay too much for facilities, our revenue and earnings growth and financial return could be materially adversely affected.
 Certain of our facilities and additional facilities we may acquire or develop will face competition from other nearby facilities that provide services comparable to those offered at our facilities and additional facilities we may acquire or develop.
 Some of those facilities are owned by governmental agencies and supported by tax revenues, and others are owned by tax-exempt corporations and may be supported to a large extent by endowments and charitable contributions.
 Those types of support are not available to our facilities and additional facilities we may acquire or develop.
-In addition, competing healthcare facilities located in the areas served by our facilities and additional facilities we may acquire or develop may provide healthcare services that are not available at our facilities and additional facilities to which they refer patients, which could adversely affect our rental revenues.
+In addition, competing healthcare facilities located in the areas served by our facilities and additional facilities we may acquire or develop.
+From time to time, referral sources, including physicians and managed care organizations, may change the healthcare facilities to which they refer patients, which could adversely affect our rental revenues.